-• We found that up until today, the continuing stigma and exclusion of victims of historic gender-based violence during the Indonesian occupation heavily impacts the lives of survivors and their families.
-This impunity also contributes to the fact that women and girls experience a wide range of violence, mainly in the family setting.
+• Up until today, the continuing stigma and exclusion of victims of historic gender-based violence during the Indonesian occupation heavily impacts the lives of survivors and their families.
+This impunity also contributes to the fact that women and girls today experience a wide range of violence, mainly in the family setting.
 Root causes are deeply entrenched, especially in more remote rural communities isolated from information and services.

-Despite the strong social and economic impact of violence that reverberates across communities, the issue remains invisible to national decision-makers due to poor reporting, among other factors.
+Despite the deep social and economic impact of violence that reverberates across communities, the issue remains largerly invisible to national decision-makers due to poor reporting, among other factors.

-- Invisibility and silencing of women survivors creates fertile ground for ongoing impunity and violence.
-Although there is progress in the response at village level to cases of violence against women and girls, Suco-level structures are overwhelmed and under-resourced. - Lisan, customary justice, still plays a major role in many communities in cases of public crimes of violence against women and girls, especially in rural areas.
-These, mainly male gate-keepers, are part of the substantial obstacles to preventing and addressing violence against women and girls in villages.
-Although there are some innovative approaches emerging, namely the important contribution of Rede Referral, impunity is nurtured, and thus violence cultivated - There is an important potential for empowering survivors, modelling nonviolent behaviour, reporting and referrals, at the Suco-level.
+- Women and girls experience high level and many forms of violence in villages, with most though not all of it committed in the family setting. - Invisibility and silencing of women survivors creates fertile ground for ongoing impunity and violence. - There are substantial obstacle to preventing and addresing violence against women and girls in villages.
+Some Innovative approaches are emerging, namely the important contribution of Rede Referral.
+But impunity is nurtured, and thus violence cultivated.
+Lisan, customary justice, still plays a major role in many communities in case of public crimes of violence against women and girls, especially in rural areas.
+Overseen by mainly male gatekeepers, the Lia Na'in, this contributes to the obstacles. - There is progress in the response at village level to cases of violence against women and girls but Suco-level structure are overwhelmed and underresourced.
+There is an important potential at Suco-level for empowering survivors, modelling non-vioent behaviour, reporting and referrals.
 Many Suco Councils are not clear on their mandate and competency to be involved in social program work, like promotion of gender equality, prevention of domestic violence and support for survivors of domestic violence.
 Innovative programming and long-term resources must be enabled to bring services and prevention down to the Suco-Level.